netsoc/webspaced/README.md

 system and develop their site using any framework they would like.
 Using containers instead of virtual machines, a reverse proxy, port forwarding and Heroku-style transparent booting make it possible to make these very flexible webspaces available on the limited hardware of a university society such as Netsoc.

+## Documentation

+See [our dedicated documentation](https://docs.netsoc.ie/webspaced/) for more information.